kbrown01/SportStandingsScores/README.md

   name: Miami Dolphins
 ```

+The sensor.yaml attached has teamtracker sensors to every team in all those sports.

-As a side note, I makde these not by typing in every team.
-I use a tool to go JSON to XML.
+As a side note, I made these but I not type in every team.
+I use a tool to go JSON to XML using the JSON output from the standings file.
 The repository includes an XSL that can build the set based on the sensor for a sport.
+And yes, I used XML and XSL ... because that is what I am familar with and this is a one off.

 In order to get standings for all the divisions, I implemented template sensors for all of them.
-These are included in template.yaml in Git.
+These are included in template.yaml in GITHUB.
-A short sample is like this:
+A short sample is like this for the NHL:

 ```